LEADING OFF: Pedroia set to return, Bundy emerging for O's

 GOOD TIMING

-The struggling Mets got a timely break Tuesday when their game against Atlanta was postponed by rain.
-New York has lost four straight and eight of nine, but gets to skip No. 5 starter Robert Gsellman and pitch Noah Syndergaard against the Braves.
+The struggling, ailing Mets got a timely break Tuesday when their game against Atlanta was postponed by rain.
+New York has lost four straight and eight of nine while dealing with a string of injuries, but it gets to skip No. 5 starter Robert Gsellman and pitch Noah Syndergaard against the Braves.
 The Mets won't dodge Atlanta ace and Tuesday's scheduled starter Julio Teheran, though.
 The righty was pushed back a day and will try to extend his dominance against the NL East rival, having given up just three earned runs in his last 43 innings (0.63 ERA) against New York dating to 2015.

 SLOW START